Basic Automation¶

 d.get_clipboard()

-Write to Clipboard¶
+Write Clipboard¶

-d.set_clipboard("Clipboard content")
+d.set_clipboard("clipboard content")

 Physical Keys¶